joeseegtatz/loss-slicer/slicing-library/README.md

 ## Development

-For detailed development information, architecture details, and contribution guidelines, see the [PySlice Development Guide](../docs/PYSLICE-DEVELOPMENT.md).
+For detailed development information and architecture details see the [PySlice Development Guide](../docs/PYSLICE-DEVELOPMENT.md).